Partners for Space Exploration

-This step-wise approach is nurturing new commercial services led by European private companies that strengthens the competitiveness of the space and non-space industrial base, stimulates R&D, and integrates innovative solutions into ESA space exploration missions.
+This step-wise approach is nurturing new commercial services led by European private companies.
+These services strengthen the competitiveness of the space and non-space industrial base, stimulate R&D, and integrate innovative solutions into ESA space exploration missions.

 ESA acts as a business partner, and sometimes customer, in commercial partnerships for competitive services or products.
 ESA offers technical support and reviews, access to ESA expertise and facilities, and co-funded technology development.

 All partnership proposals address the interests of ESA Member States and offer opportunities for industry and the user community.

 ESA’s commercial partnerships leverage European private sector initiatives to facilitate exploration ambitions.
 This promotes a broader utilisation of the International Space Station for world-class science and also fosters open technology innovation that could boost future ESA missions to the Moon and Mars.

 A good example is the ICE Cubes service, the first commercial European opportunity to conduct research in space.
 This pioneering agreement signed between ESA and Space Applications Services offers room to run experiments and conduct research in weightlessness inside ESA’s Columbus laboratory on the International Space Station.
 To be launched in early 2018, the service will provide rapid and simplified access to the station on a commercial basis.
 For the first time, ICE Cubes users will be able to interact with their experiment directly from their home desks.

 ESA aims to establish marketable space exploration initiatives and to boost socio-economic growth, job creation and added welfare.